 Why I chose Stripe

-Stripe is a strong pick for businesses that treat payments as part of a broader, mostly online operation rather than just a simple mobile card reader.
-Compared with Square, which is built primarily around plug-and-play POS tools, Stripe is better suited to businesses that sell across websites, apps, and multiple channels and want one payment platform behind everything.
+Stripe is a strong pick for businesses that treat payments as part of a broader online operation rather than just a simple mobile card reader setup.
+Compared with Square, which is built around plug-and-play POS tools, Stripe is better suited to businesses that sell across websites, apps, marketplaces, subscriptions, or multiple brands and want one payment platform behind those channels.

-Stripe scored well in my rubric for flexibility and scalability rather than pure simplicity.
-The Stripe app, used with Stripe Terminal and compatible readers, lets you accept chip and contactless cards in person and sync those payments to your online sales data.
-It also supports manual card entry and can be wired into custom workflows through Stripe’s APIs.
+Stripe scored well in my rubric for flexibility and scalability.
+Used with Stripe Terminal and compatible readers, Stripe lets businesses accept chip and contactless cards in person, then sync those payments with online sales data.
+It also supports manual card entry and can be built into custom payment flows through Stripe’s APIs.

 Users consistently praise Stripe Dashboard for its clean interface, real-time payment tracking, and strong reporting tools, but some report issues with account holds, payout delays, and limited support when problems arise.